-Orange Beach, Alabama is one of the top boating destinations on the Gulf Coast.
-From serene bayous to the deep blue Gulf of Mexico, this popular beach town offers plenty of water activities for all ages including sportsfishing, scuba diving, sailing, dolphin tours, and parasailing.
-During warm weather, you will find many boaters anchored along Robinson & Bird Islands.
+Over 40 condominiums sit along the backwaters of Orange Beach with views of Terry Cove, Wolf Bay, Cotton Bayou, Intracoastal Canal, and Old River.
+From serene bayous to the deep blue Gulf of Mexico, Orange Beach offers plenty of water activities including sportsfishing, scuba diving, sailing, dolphin tours, and parasailing.
+During warmer weather, you will find many boaters anchored along Robinson & Bird Islands.
 Both islands are popular hangout spots located just north of Perdido Pass with sandy beaches and shallow clear waters.
-The back bays are great for sightseeing and you're likely to spot dolphins as you cruise around Terry Cove and Perdido Pass.
-After spending the day on the water head over to your favorite waterfront restaurant and pick up your to-go order dockside or dine and watch the…
+The back bays are great for sightseeing and you're likely to spot dolphins and other marine life around Terry Cove and Perdido Pass.
+After spending the day on the water head over to your favorite waterfront restaurant and pick…

 We're using a commercial pilot's license to gather aerial imagery of the Gulf Coast from Panama City Florida to Mobile Alabama.
 We're adding various helpful resources and information and other things for businesses along the Gulf Coast including restaurants, bars & lounges, amusement parks, theaters and other entertainment info, as well as, comprehensive condominium info with management companies and contact info and investment info.
 We update news for events and festivals that take place on the beaches and within our coverage area.
 We also publish things from all over the place when we, or our affiliates, travel and collect interesting news or imagery.